DVD Pick: Sweet Sweetback's Baadasssss Song

 If you’re in the market for some bold and edgy cinema, I highly suggest that you check out Sweet Sweetback's Baadasssss Song.
 Melvin Van Peebles’ low-budget breakthrough paved the way for the whole boatload of Blaxploitation movies that followed in the 1970s.

+The film follows the escape of the title character, a sex show performer turned fugitive from the law after using deadly force to prevent policemen from beating a Black Panther.
+No longer can he just stand and watch as a man receives punishment just for being Black and dissatisfied with American race relations.
+But now to live, he must run, and so he does – through streets, through alleys, and through desert.
 Warning: Don’t rent this expecting something like Shaft (1971).
 While both movies feature amazing funk soundtracks and present empowered Black heroes of the silver screen, the similarities almost end there.
 Sweetback is a truly avant-garde, indie effort, complete with grainy, underexposed footage, very mobile and jerky camerawork, color inversion, quick zooms, double-takes, long takes, abrupt cuts, and all manners of defiance toward the typical filmmaking standards.
 Its stylistic experimentation and its unabashed political dissent are what make Sweetback so Baadasssss.